JustBobinAround/Fi/project_plan.md

 functionality by separating the parser into its own process for now so that I can pipe text with escape via bash using echo.

-### Phase 3 - multiplexer
+### Phase 3.5 - multiplexer?

 Once the parser has been made, implementing a multiplexer should be fairly easy.
-I don't think much needs to be said here.
+I'm still deciding on if I will do this...

 ### Phase 4 - higher level terminal api